 Minimize the size of the images before you use

 It is always a better idea to optimize the image file sizes before using them on your blog posts.
 This way you can reduce the burden of your site which can affect the performance of your sites.
-You can also use WP Smush it plugin to reduce the image sizes.
+You can also use ShortPixel plugin to reduce the image sizes.

 Also, use the right format of images on your blog posts, the best formats of the images are .jpg and .png files.
 They look better even if you optimize them for the fewer sizes.